DUI Under 21

 Frisco Municipal Court Minor DUI Defense Attorneys

 For anyone younger than 21 years of age, it is a crime to drive or operate a motor vehicle with any detectable amount of alcohol in their system.
 If a police officer either arrested or issued you or your child a citation for driving under the influence in Texas, then you must appear before a municipal court judge or justice of the peace and answer this criminal charge.
 Most citations issued by a city of Frisco police officer are filed in the Frisco Municipal Court.
-If you are charged with DUI under 21, Frisco DUI defense attorney Waren Price at The Price Firm, PLLC, can help.
+If you are charged with DUI under 21, Plano DUI defense attorney Waren Price at The Price Firm, PLLC, can help.

 Understanding The Driving Under The Influence Statute